Single trusted qubit is necessary and sufficient for quantum realisation of extremal no-signaling correlations

+Note that in particular {\it inflexibility implies extremality} in the set of all no-signaling assemblages (see Section B2 in \textit{Sup.
+Material} \cite{Sup}).

-Observe that any quantum assemblage which is also extremal in the set of all no-signaling assemblages can be obtained by measurements performed on a pure state, therefore we may restrict analysis only to such states \cite{Sup}.
-From now on let us fix the scenario in which measurements on first two subsystems are described by the PVM (projective value measurement) elements $P_{a|x}$ and $Q_{b|y}$ respectively with $a,b,x,y\in \left\{0,1\right\}$.
-Recall that a pure state $|\psi\rangle\in \mathbb{C}^{d_A}\otimes \mathbb{C}^{d_B}\otimes \mathbb{C}^{d_C}$ is genuine three-party entangled if it is entangled with respect to any bipartite splitting of the given tripartite system.
-In the case of two uncharacterised qubit subsystems we have the following result.
+Any extremal quantum assemblage can be obtained by measurements performed on a pure state, therefore we may restrict only to such states \cite{Sup}.
+Recall that a pure state $|\psi^{(ABC)}\rangle\in \mathbb{C}^{d_A}\otimes \mathbb{C}^{d_B}\otimes \mathbb{C}^{d_C}$ is genuine three-party entangled if it is entangled with respect to any bipartite splitting of the tripartite system.